google-research/leaf-audio/README.md

 * log-compression instead of PCEN,
 * a non-learnable pooling layer.

-As the initialization depends on the learning rate, we also need to redefine `complex_conv_init`.
+As the initialization depends on the sampling rate, we also need to redefine `complex_conv_init`.

 ```python